 How did this project begin?

 At the beginning of our shared ministry, JT and I knew very little about what we were going to do.
-(To be honest, at this point, we still don't.
-Much of our work, and where it will head, is a mystery.
-But the beginning was particularly vague!)
-We knew that we each had a passion for healing, and for energy work.
+We knew that we each had a passion for healing and for energy work.
 We knew that we each cared about faithfulness.
-We began to see how our gifts complemented each other as we started work in small circles.
+We began to see how our gifts complemented each other as we started to work in small circles.

-As we discussed working together , we learned that we each had a personal list of people that, someday, we'd like to interview.
-We combined lists and saw there were many of the same names listed.
-We reached out to a few of these close Friends for interviews.
-At the time, we weren't sure what we were listening for or exactly what we were doing, but we knew it had something to do with young people, and Quakerism, and that it this was its beginning.
+Over time, we learned that we each had a personal list of people that, someday, we'd like to interview.
+We combined lists: in many places, we had been thinking of the same people.
+We were led to start listening to young people.
+We weren't sure what we were listening for or what we might find.

 What were the first steps?

 In September of 2020, we reached out to a few close Friends for interviews.
 Our first few listening sessions were surprising and sometimes awkward.
 We were not sure what, exactly, we were exploring, but we moved on faith.
 Friends were gracious with us in this exploratory time.
 They agreed to be recorded, and we talked together about their faith lives.
 We reflected on their experiences of worship and heard many positive memories of the FGC Gathering.
 We also asked people about their spiritual needs, as young folks.

 In time, JT and I reached to a wider range of peers.
 We looked for younger Friends who were leaders in their yearly meeting.
 In many cases, these Friends were "fully aflame" with a passion for their faith lives and for community change.
 They recommended more people who may want to talk with us; our list began to grow.